-OPEN HOUSE ORIENTATIONS (OHO)
+OPEN HOUSE ORIENTATION (OHO)

-IAU offers Open House Orientations (OHO) as an online presentation for all prospective students.
+IAU offers Open House Orientation (OHO) as an online presentation for all prospective students.
 Participating in OHO is mandatory for all applicants in order to complete the application process.
-IAU sends access to the online OHO on a weekly basis to each applicant who wishes to learn more about International American University and apply for admission into our degree programs!
+IAU sends access to the online OHO on a weekly basis to each applicant who wishes to learn more about International American University and apply for admission into IAU's degree programs.